 Our service users are suffering financially.
 Those who were working on low-paid zero hours contract jobs may have lost them.
-Due to the unprecedented demand on the benefits system – there have been around one million claims within the last two weeks - it is currently incredibly difficult to contact Universal credit.
-We have had young people and our staff who have been on the phone for hours, with over 1000 people waiting in front of them.
-These benefit delays are making it very difficult for service users to buy food and pay bills.
+Due to the unprecedented demand on the benefits system – it can be difficult to contact Universal credit.
+Any benefit delays make it very difficult for service users to buy food and pay bills.

 The Covid19 emergency has had a significant impact on our service users in terms of their ability to access their basic food needs.
 Many of our service users live in some of the most deprived areas of the county.
 They have not been able to afford to bulk buy store cupboard essentials and are now finding that they do not have enough food at home to feed themselves and their families.
 Some have underlying health issues such as diabetes which require a particular selection of food – which has been in short supply.
 Although many of our service users are receiving help from Foodbanks, which offer a great service, these foodbanks themselves are very stretched.
 Our frontline workers need to be able to hand out supermarket vouchers to those service users who are most in need so that they can choose themselves which items they need to secure at any particular time – this might include essential healthcare items such as nappies, wipes or paracetamol as well as food.
 In the event of a service user needing to self isolate, it is vital that they have some basic supplies to live on for 7-14 days.
 Whilst many of us are lucky to have support networks of family or friends at this time who can help us out with any food items we might be missing, many of our service users are isolated and estranged from their families and they don’t have well-established social networks.